drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/03.product-categories/docs.md

 The "Brand" field has now been added to the Simple product type.
 To add the Brand field to another product type, you can "Re-use an existing field" to select this Brand field on the "Add field" page for the product type.

->Instructions here with link to page describing how to use these categories
+>Instructions here with link to page describing how to use these categories Maybe also "product tags" or multi-level taxonomies, taxonomy_term_depth module.
+Not sure how to break up this topic between "architecture" and "marketing" (catalog)

+### Links and resources
+* Drupal 8 User Guide documentation on [Concept: Taxonomy]

 ---
 In the next section, we'll look at options for product architectures in Drupal Commerce.